martinctc/blog/_knitr/draft_interview_with_avision.md

-# Data Science and Business Reality: an interview with Avision Ho
+# Data Chats: An Interview with Avision Ho

 ## Introduction

 ### Why do an interview?

 On this occasion, I've decided to have a conversation with a data scientist, as opposed to creating a vignette or reviewing a package (not typical of the content [on this blog](https://martinctc.github.io/blog/)).
 I've always enjoyed interviews as talking to people is a great way to understand and imagine *what it really is like* to do something or face a particular challenge.
+Hope you all enjoy this interview!

 ### About Avision